JAIDE/courier/README.md

 * Clone this project.
 * You will need Java 6 and Maven 3 to build the code.
 * Build your code with Maven: `mvn clean package -DskipTests=false`.
-* You will see that the test will fail - it fails because you didn't provide your smtp.json configuration file.
+* You will see that the test will fail - it fails because you didn't provide your `smtp.json` configuration file.
 * Copy the `smtp.json.template` file and save it as `smtp.json` somewhere in your classpath, preferrably at its root so you don't have to modify the provided test class.
+For Maven that could be `src/main/resources/smtp.json`.
-* Adjust the settings in that smtp.json configuration file and run `mvn clean package -DskipTests=false` again.
+* Adjust the settings in that `smtp.json` configuration file and run `mvn clean package -DskipTests=false` again.
-* Things should work fine now - now put the resulting .jar file into your application's library folder.
+* Things should work fine now - now put the resulting `courier-VERSION.jar` file into your application's library folder, in case you're not using Maven in your target application.

-If you're using Maven to build your project add this framework's Maven dependencies to your pom.xml:
+If you're using Maven to build your project add this framework's Maven dependencies to your `pom.xml`:

     <!-- JAIDE's Courier framework helps with sending out multi-lingual  -->
     <!-- and Freemarker-templated e-mails with dynamic sender addresses. -->